SeaQL/seaql.github.io/SeaORM/docs/04-generate-database-schema/02-create-enum.md

 # Create Enum

-After you have defined `Entity`, you can generate SQL statement to create database table with enum columns via the [`Schema`](https://docs.rs/sea-orm/0.*/sea_orm/schema/struct.Schema.html) helper struct.
+You can generate SQL statement to create database tables with enum columns via the [`Schema`](https://docs.rs/sea-orm/0.*/sea_orm/schema/struct.Schema.html) helper struct.

 ## String & Integer Enum

-As this is just an ordinary string / integer column in database table, you can use the [`Schema::create_table_from_entity`](https://docs.rs/sea-orm/0.*/sea_orm/schema/struct.Schema.html#method.create_table_from_entity) method like below.
+This is just an ordinary string / integer column in database table that maps to Rust enum, you can simply use the [`Schema::create_table_from_entity`](https://docs.rs/sea-orm/0.*/sea_orm/schema/struct.Schema.html#method.create_table_from_entity) method to construct table create create statement just like previous section.

 Defining the `Entity` and enums.